-Many people are a little unsure on how to care for their leather furniture.
-After all, it is a costly investment that should last decades or even a life time if maintained for properly.
+Firstly, many people are a little unsure on how to care for their leather furniture.
+After all, it is a costly investment.
+An investment that should last decades or even a lifetime if maintained for properly.
 Here are a few of the basics on keeping your leather in tiptop shape:

 - For minor spots and spills, wipe up any excess liquid immediately with a clean absorbent cloth or sponge.
 If necessary, use a lightly moistened soft cloth with clean lukewarm water, and let it air dry naturally.
 If water is used, clean the entire area where the spot occurred.

 - Do not use soap or soak the stain heavily with water.
 This may cause more damage than the stain itself.

 - Do not use cleaning solvents, furniture polish, oils, varnish, abrasive cleaners, detergent soaps, or ammonia water.

 - For butter, oil, or grease stains, wipe off excess with a clean dry cloth.
 Then leave alone as the spot should dissipate into the leather after a short period of time.